libsbmljs/libsbmljs/readme.md

-# libsbml.js
+# libsbmljs

-This repository hosts the build scripts for libsbml.js, a WebAssembly / JavaScript wrapper for the [libSBML](http://sbml.org/Software/libSBML) C++ library.
-This repository does not contain libsbml.js itself, but rather the interface wrapper and build scripts used to generate it.
-It is possible to build a custom libsbml.js against any libsbml release or checkout (but note that the wrapper is designed for libSBML 5.17.x and may not be valid for older/newer versions).
+This repository hosts the build scripts for libsbmljs, a WebAssembly / JavaScript wrapper for the [libSBML](http://sbml.org/Software/libSBML) C++ library.
+This repository does not contain libsbmljs itself, but rather the interface wrapper and build scripts used to generate it.
+It is possible to build a custom libsbmljs against any libsbml release or checkout (but note that the wrapper is designed for libSBML 5.17.x and may not be valid for older/newer versions).

 ## Project Structure

 * The `interface/idl` directory contains all IDL wrapper code.
   * The `cpp` and `js` subdirectories in the `interface` directory contain additional C++ and JavaScript helper methods.
-* The `karma/tests` directory contains scripts for testing libsbml.js in your browser via [Karma](http://karma-runner.github.io/latest/index.html).
+* The `karma/tests` directory contains scripts for testing libsbmljs in your browser via [Karma](http://karma-runner.github.io/latest/index.html).
 * The `emtools` directory contains a patched version of the Emscripten WebIDL binder which enables wrapping the C++ `std::string` type (the original WebIDL binder could only wrap raw `char*` pointers).

-## Building libsbml.js
+## Building libsbmljs

-It is possible to build a copy of libsbml.js based on a libSBML source tree of your choosing (stable or experimental).
+It is possible to build a copy of libsbmljs based on a libSBML source tree of your choosing (stable or experimental).

 What you will need before starting: